 Witness it first hand, and bring this confident faith back to your community and your nation.

 5. Israel is teeming with history and culture.

-Whether visiting archaeological sites, roaming the museums, dining in fabulous restaurants or experiencing an evening with the Israel Philharmonic — your senses will feast upon the beauty of Israel and you will be enriched!
+Israel is more than archaeological sites and museums.
+You should try dining in fabulous restaurants or experiencing an evening with the Israel Philharmonic!
+Your senses will feast upon the beauty of Israel and you will be enriched!

 See and stand on the steps leading up to the same temple in Jerusalem (2nd temple) where Jesus taught.
-But also notice the many cloaked peoples of Jewish, Arab, and Christian backgrounds filling the cobblestone streets with different traditions, languages, and rituals in search for God.
+But also notice the many cloaked peoples of Jewish, Arab, and Christian backgrounds filling the cobblestone streets.
+Notice their different traditions, languages, and rituals in search for God.

 Jesus’ Life and Journeys are here